ApprenticeAI/frapy/docs/topics/email.rst

 MailSender class reference
 ==========================

-MailSender is the preferred class to use for sending emails from Scrapy, as it uses :doc:`Twisted non-blocking IO <twisted:core/howto/defer-intro>`, like the rest of the framework.
+MailSender is the preferred class to use for sending emails from Frapy, as it uses :doc:`Twisted non-blocking IO <twisted:core/howto/defer-intro>`, like the rest of the framework.